Esri/arcade-expressions/dashboard_data/WorkforceWorkerNameAssignmentType.md

 # ArcGIS Workforce: Obtain the the worker name & description of assignment type from a FeatureSet

-This expression obtains the worker name and description of assignment type.
+This expression obtains the worker name and description of assignment type using the Dashboard Data profile used to create FeatureSets in ArcGIS Dashboards.
 This expression provides the ability to filter the assignments by worker name or assignment name.
 With the default schema, this is not an option, since the field type is GUID.

 Potential changes you will likely need to tailor it for your implementation: